 I realize that may sound like a silly question, unless you’re in some theme park style “4D” experience or you were seeing the advent of Smell-O-Vision with Scent of Mystery back in the 60s.
 But seriously.
 Is it possible for a movie to smell bad?
 Because Relaxer stinks.
+And I don’t mean it pejoratively.
 The stench oozes from the sweaty pores of the man-child protagonist.
 It wafts from the mix of souring milk mixed with urine.
 It’s probably the stinkiest and grossest movie I’ve seen recently, outside of maybe Are We Not Cats, and yet there’s no singular scene or image that did it.
 Instead it’s just the entire aura the film gives off.
 A sweaty, adolescent smell that just permeates everything.

 It’s downright apocalyptic.

 Relaxer begins with some of the most dramatic music I’ve heard as a blocky video game character (Tony Hawk, I believe) spirals around, stuck in the wall.
 As the camera pans from the CRT TV along a heavily graffitied wall, we see juvenile jokes stenciled onto the wall.
 My favorite?
 A tombstone that says RIP, with a comic voice bubble adding “a fart” to it.
 The dramatic music (“The Crusaders in Pskov” from Alexander Nevsky, if I’m not mistaken) swells as we take in this desolate apartment before settling on Abbie (Joshua Burge).